compilit/compilit-spring-mediator/README.md

 # solidcoding-spring-mediator

 An implementation of the Mediator/CQERS pattern using Spring.

-This implementation was inspired by <a href="https://github.com/jkratz55/spring-mediatR">Spring MediatR</a> and <a href=https://github.com/jbogard/MediatR>MediatR for .NET</a>.
+This implementation was inspired by <a href="https://github.com/jkratz55/spring-mediatR">Spring MediatR</a>
+and <a href=https://github.com/jbogard/MediatR>MediatR for .NET</a>.

 I do not claim do have a better implementation.
-Only the initial configuration is a bit easier.
+Only the initial configuration is a bit easier/less verbose.

 # Installation

 Get this dependency with the latest version.

 ```xml

 <dependency>
     <artifactId>solidcoding-spring-mediator</artifactId>
     <groupId>org.solidcoding</groupId>
 </dependency>
 ```

-Then add an extra ComponentScan to your project by annotating any managed bean class with @ComponentScan(CQERS_MEDIATOR_PACKAGE)
+Then add an extra ManagedBeanScan to your project by annotating any managed bean class with @ComponentScan( CQERS_MEDIATOR_PACKAGE)

 ```Java

 @ComponentScan(CQERS_MEDIATOR_PACKAGE)
 @SpringBootApplication
 public class Launcher {